SeaQL/sea-streamer/README.md

 This is the Kafka / Redpanda backend implementation for SeaStreamer.
 This crate provides a comprehensive type system that makes working with Kafka easier and safer.

+First of all, all API (many are sync) are properly wrapped as async.
+Methods are also marked `&mut` to eliminate possible race conditions.

 `KafkaConsumerOptions` has typed parameters.

 `KafkaConsumer` allows you to `seek` to point in time, `rewind` to particular offset, and `commit` message read.